 - $50,000 for bodily injury to, or death of, two or more people in any one accident; and

 - $25,000 for property damages in any one accident.

 This is commonly referred to as 25/50/25 liability insurance.
-To deter uninsured drivers, Indiana law requires the BMV to impose driving privilege suspensions and financial penalties on motorists who are found to have operated a vehicle in Indiana without proof that they a policy that meets the State's insurance requirements with respect to the vehicle operated.
-Penalties include reinstatement fees and suspensions ranging from 90 days to one year.
+To deter uninsured drivers, Indiana law requires the BMV to impose driving privilege suspensions and financial penalties on motorists who are found to have operated a vehicle in Indiana without proof that they had a policy that meets the State's insurance requirements with respect to the vehicle operated.
+Penalties may include reinstatement fees and suspension of your driving privileges.

 Do not delay when you have received a notification from the BMV to provide proof of financial responsibility (proof of insurance).
 Immediately contact your insurance provider and request that they electronically submit a Certificate of Compliance (COC) to the BMV using the Electronic Insurance Forms Submission EIFS program.
 You may receive a notice to verify financial responsibility from the BMV as the result of any of the following situations:

 - An auto accident.

 - A pointable moving traffic violation within one year of receiving two other pointable moving traffic violations.